 How can we preserve the best things about cities––among them diversity, creativity, tolerance, and rich cultural life––without sacrificing our health and wellbeing?
 How do we ensure they exist as places of prosperity without accelerating rampant inequality?
 How can empathy and intersectionality become guiding principles to anchor our endeavours?
 Cities are highly complex, adaptive systems.
 This means the answer to how people can better thrive in them will inevitably be multifaceted as well.
 Reform in various areas––including but not limited to transportation, housing, education architecture and design, food, work, and cultural life––will play a pivotal role in the production of more humane and environmentally conscious urban spaces.

 1. What rituals of connection could be integrated into the design of an environmentally conscious city that prioritises wellbeing?
 2. What architectural reform is needed in the realisation of the human city?
-What does transportation look in it?
-3. In what ways has Covid-19 highlighted the fragility of our cities and our interconnectivity to each other and our environment?
+What does transportation look like in it?
+3. In what ways has COVID-19 highlighted the fragility of our cities and our interconnectivity to each other and our environment?
 How can we use this knowledge in future urban planning?
 4. How does stress affect the brain?
 Is it inherently negative, or can it also be positive?
 And if so, what strategies can be used to channel it?
 5. Through which specific ways of interactions do plants have a positive effect on our mental and physical well-being?
 6. Why do humans tend to live in cities?
 7. What community resources and infrastructure does a city need to lower rates of inequality, poverty, and crime?
-8. What community resources and infrastructure does a city need to lower rates of inequality, poverty, and crime?
-9. How can we implement these improvements into city design without triggering opposition or increased gentrification?
-10. How could future cities support a more participatory approach in the fight against climate change, from the infrastructural level to the domestic?
+8. How can we implement these improvements into city design without triggering opposition or increased gentrification?
+9. How could future cities support a more participatory approach in the fight against climate change, from the infrastructural level to the domestic?